xwhzz/model_fuse/README.md

 # Example
 Currently implement custom CPU ops [Merge and Route] for onnxruntime.

 In the directory `./exmple/micro`, you can find some files.
-You can follow the instruction below to test the functionality for microbenchmark.
+Follow the instruction below to test the functionality for microbenchmark.

 ```bash
 python generate.py